robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 ### Faster iterations & versioning

-Having `react-native-runtime` and `react-native` being versioned and released independently allows for simpler updating in cases when both are compatible.
+We could have `react-native-runtime` and `react-native` be versioned and released independently, which allows for simpler updating in cases when both are compatible.
 It might not happen shortly after transition, but when the interfaces exposed from the `runtime` become mature enough, this should be easily doable.
+It is not required, but possible.

 For example, consider a mobile application that needs a feature added in new `react-native-runtime` release, which added support for `navigator.clipboard` API.